What are female condoms?

-- The condom is not pushed too far up inside the vagina, leaving areas of the vagina unprotected by the condom
+- the condom is not pushed too far up inside the vagina, thereby leaving areas of the vagina unprotected

-- The man’s penis enters the vagina inside the condom, not outside the condom by mistake
+- the penis enters the vagina inside the condom, not outside the condom by mistake

-- The condom is removed carefully after sex so as not to spill the contents of the condom
+- the condom is removed carefully after sex so as not to spill its contents

 What do I do if the female condom breaks?

-You may want to consider using a second form of contraception to protect against pregnancy if a female condom breaks or fails.
+You may want to think about using a second form of contraception to protect against pregnancy if a female condom breaks or fails.
 Additional forms of contraception you could consider include the contraceptive pill, the contraceptive implant or an IUD.

-If a condom does break, you may also be at risk of having contracted an STI and may want to take an STI test to check.
+If a condom does break, you could also be at risk of having contracted an STI.
+In this case take an STI test to check.